-These Maremma dog beaches in Italy - "spiagge per cani" - are the beaches that allow dogs along the Tuscany and Lazio coast in Maremma: some of the most beautiful and best dog beaches in Italy.
+These Maremma dog beaches in Italy - "spiagge per cani" - are the beaches that allow dogs along the stunning Tuscany coast in Maremma: some of the most beautiful and best dog beaches in Italy.

 OK, I know that I said that here you would find all of the beaches that allow dogs in Maremma, but I get asked so often whether it is possible to take dogs into the Parco Regionale della Maremma, in particular its gorgeous wild beach - the Marina di Alberese - that I thought it would be useful to add the information here.
 And as I have included the beaches in alphabetical order by location and Alberese begins with an A, it features first!